 Dates to Remember

-Representatives from universities come to the ISP office to meet with students on a one-on-one basis.
+Representatives from universities come to De Anza College to meet with international students on a one-on-one basis.

 Always check the Transfer Center website for additional universities visits